TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorwaenableddisksnotsupported.md

 # Error UserErrorWAEnabledDisksNotSupported

 <!--issueDescription-->
-We have identified that you VM has a Write Accelerator enabled disk which is currently not supported by Azure Backup
+We have identified that your VM has a Write Accelerator enabled disk which is currently not supported by Azure Backup
 <!--/issueDescription-->

 ## **Recommended Document**